 - Students must be supervised by an attorney, or by an equivalent policy professional if they have policy-focused internships;

-- Students must work a minimum of 52 hours per externship credit during the semester (This amounts to approximately one day of work per week for each 2 credits.
-For the standard 10 credits, this is a total of 520 hours, which is full-time work.)
+- Students must work a minimum of 42 hours per externship credit during the semester (This amounts to approximately one day of work per week for each 2 credits.)

 - Students’ externships must be unpaid (except for a stipend or reimbursement of expenses of up to $3,375); and

 - Students must work in the office (no telecommuting).

 During the externship, the employer, the law school, and the student share responsibility for ensuring the educational quality of the externship.
 Those responsibilities include: